 - Block wheels with wheel chocks or use rocks.

 If you are going to work on the engine, such as if you plan to replace the spark plugs or that oxygen sensor, you should make sure the engine is cooled down before you start working.
 A hot engine or catalytic converter can cause serious burns.

 - Wait at least 30 min for the engine to cool down.

 Always disconnect the battery and remove the key from the ignition when working on your car.
-Especially when working on electrical components which include changing an alternator, changing spark plugs or ignition coils, checking fuses, etc.
+Especially when working on electrical components, including changing an alternator, changing spark plugs or ignition coils, checking fuses, etc.

 All you need to do is disconnect the negative battery terminal.
-This is the black cable that goes to the Neg (-) battery post.
+This black cable goes to the Neg (-) battery post.

 Use Gloves and Glasses

 When working on cars make sure to use gloves and eye protection.
 Keep the following in mind.

 - Use gloves

 You should use a torque wrench to torque bolts to specification.
 Torque specifications can be verified by calling your dealer.